tarek-hassan-FE/myreads/README.md

     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    └── Search.js # A component that holds the search page
 ```

 ## Tasks